nikolaydubina/go/eng/doc/DeveloperGuide.md

 ## IDE setup

-### Visual Studio Code
+### VS Code

-Visual Studio Code (VS Code from now on) is a popular IDE for Go development.
+[VS Code](https://code.visualstudio.com/) (Visual Studio Code) is a popular IDE for Go development.
 We recommend using the official Go extension for VS Code.
 Please refer to the [Go extension documentation](https://code.visualstudio.com/docs/languages/go) for more information on how to set up VS Code for Go development.

 #### Using the Go toolchain from the `go` submodule

-You can use the Go toolchain from the `go` submodule in VS Code by following these steps:
+You can use your build of `go` in VS Code by following these steps:

-1. In VS Code, open `Command Palette's Help` > `Show All Commands`.
-Or use the keyboard shortcut (`Ctrl+Shift+P`).
+1. In VS Code, open the command palette.
+    - `View` > `Command Palette...`.
+    - Default keyboard shortcut: `Ctrl+Shift+P`.
-1. Search for `Go: Choose Go environment` then run the command from the pallet.
+1. Search for `Go: Choose Go environment` and select it.
 1. Select `Choose from file browser`.
-1. Select the `go` command in the `go/bin` directory.
+1. Select the `go` executable in the `go/bin` directory.
+(On Windows, `go.exe`.)
-1. Save the file and restart VS Code.
+1. Open the command palette.
+1. Search for `Developer: Reload Window` and select it.

 ## Making changes to go/src